djangocon/2021.djangocon.us/_pages/sponsors-information.md

 #### Speaker Equipment Sponsor $1,500 (Limit 3)

-All speakers who request help with equipment will receive assistance from our Audio Visual team.
+All speakers who request help with equipment will receive assistance from our Audio/Visual team.
 Sometimes this equipment can be costly.
 With your contribution, you will help our team provide top tier content without burdening the resources of our amazing speakers.
-You will receive name and logo on video stream interstitial, sponsor link on website and your name and logo on social media post, thanking you for your contribution.
+You will receive your name and logo on the video stream interstitials, a sponsor link on the DCUS website and your name and logo on a social media post thanking you for your contribution.

 #### Diversity Sponsor